karatelabs/karate/README.md

 So you get the picture, any kind of complicated 'sign-in' flow can be scripted and re-used.

 Do look at the documentation and example for [`configure headers`](#configure-headers) also as it goes hand-in-hand with `call`.
-In the above example, the function (`sign-in.js`) returns an object assigned to the `authToken` variable.
+In the above example, the end-result of the `call` to `my-signin.feature` resulted in the `authToken` variable being initialized.
 Take a look at how the [`configure headers`](#configure-headers) example uses the `authToken` variable.

 ### Data-Driven Features

 If the argument passed to the [call of a `*.feature` file](#calling-other-feature-files) is a JSON array, something magical happens.
 The feature is invoked for each item in the array.
 Each array element has to be a JSON object and for each object, the behavior will be as described above.

 But this time, the return value from the `call` will be a JSON array of the same size as the input array.
-And each element of the returned array will be the 'envelope' of variables that resulted from each iteration.
+And each element of the returned array will be the 'envelope' of variables that resulted from each iteration where the `*.feature` got invoked.

-Here is an example that combines the [`table`](#table) keyword with calling a `*.feature`:
+Here is an example that combines the [`table`](#table) keyword with calling a `*.feature`. [`get`](#get) is used to 'distill' the result array of variable 'envelopes' into an array consisting only of `response` payloads.

 ```cucumber
 * table kittens =